lucrieffel/Firebase-Testflight-CPSC357-Demo/Firebase-Testflight-CPSC357-Demo/README.md

 ## 👥 Best Practices

-- Keep sensitive information out of your repository (use `.gitignore` for `GoogleService-Info.plist`)
 - Use environment variables for API keys when possible
 - Follow the established MVVM pattern for new features
 - Write tests for ViewModels and critical app logic